ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 : Additional keys can be registered at IANA via separate specifications.

-Both types of extensibility also allow for the definition of new nested maps that again in includes additionally defined keys.
+Both types of extensibility also allow for the definition of new nested maps that again can include additional defined keys.

-## Type Names, Prefixes, and Namespaces

-The semantics of the information elements (attributes) defined by CoRIM, CoMID, and CoSWID are sometimes very similar, but do not share the same scope or are slightly different.
-In order to not overload the already existing semantics of the software-centric IANA registries of CoSWID with, for example, hardware-centric semantics of CoMID, new type names are introduced.
-For example: both CoSWID and CoMID define a tag-id.
-As CoSWID already specifies `tag-id`, CoMID prefixes that type name with `comid.` to disambiguate the context, resulting in `comid.tag-id`.
-This prefixing provides a well-defined scope for the use of the types defined in this document and guarantees interoperability (no type name collisions) with the CoSWID CDDL definition.
-Effectively, the prefixes used in this specification enable simple hierarchical namespaces.
-The prefixing introduced is also based on the anticipated namespace features for CDDL. <!-- FIXME: ref to upcoming CDDL Namespaces I-D -->

-## CDDL Generic Types

-FIXME: name and describe all generic type definitions, such as non-empty or one-or-more, and illustrate their purpose.

 ## Concise RIM extension points